lsst-ts/ts_mtaos/doc/closed-loop/analysis.rst

 With 30 s exposures, the correction computed from image N is typically applied after images N+1 and N+2 have already been taken (or are in progress).
 The system currently operates at **N+2 to N+3 latency**: the correction from image N is applied during/after image N+2 or N+3.

-This means each correction is based on the optical state **2–3 fields ago** — potentially at a significantly different elevation and rotator angle.
+This means each correction is based on the optical state **2–3 fields ago**, potentially at a significantly different elevation and rotator angle.

 .. _Closed_Loop_Position_Mismatch: